encyclopedia-of-code/tiny-graphics-assignments/README.md

 Students were enabled by tiny-graphics.js to efficiently learn the mathematical underpinnings of graphics.

-My library lives on GitHub [https://github.com/encyclopedia-of-code/tiny-graphics-js](too), though I haven't kept it up to date as I've learned more coding practices.
+tiny-graphics.js itself has a home on GitHub [https://github.com/encyclopedia-of-code/tiny-graphics-js](as well), though I haven't kept it up to date as I've learned more coding practices.